A Deep Learning Framework for Diffeomorphic Mapping Problems via Quasi-conformal Geometry applied to Imaging: Experimental Results

-Numerically, we compared $L_{Lapla}$ of the four models on a 10000 Beltrami coefficients dataset. $L_{Lapla}$ of BSNet is 0.000291, which is the lowest loss.
+Numerically, we compared $\mathcal{L}_{BS}$ of the four models on a 10000 Beltrami coefficients dataset. $\mathcal{L}_{BS}$ of BSNet is 0.000291, which is the lowest loss.
 BSNet-conv2 got 0.000395, which means that DTL performs better in converting information from the frequency domain to the spatial domain when compared with 2 convolutional layers.
 After removing a convolutional layer, the loss of this model increased to 0.000470.
 The BSNet-noDTL got the highest loss, which is 0.000654.
-These experimental results show the superiority of the Domain Transform Layer.
+These experimental results show the necessity of the DTL.